EventStoreDB can run as a single node or as a highly-available cluster. For the cluster deployment, you'd need three server nodes.

 - Installation guidelines

-- gRPC and TCP client connection details
+- Client connection details

 Event Store Cloud

-Avoid deploying, configuring, and maintaining the EventStoreDB instance yourself by using Event Store Cloud.
+You can avoid deploying, configuring, and maintaining the EventStoreDB instance yourself by using Event Store Cloud.

 Install from PackageCloud